GatoGraphQLForWordPress/gatographql/readme.txt

 Both Polylang and Polylang PRO are supported.

 Check out the [Gato GraphQL with Polylang demos](https://gatographql.com/demos?tag=Polylang) to learn more.

+= How to use Gato GraphQL with MultilingualPress? =

+Gato GraphQL PRO provides an integration with MultilingualPress, allowing you to translate a post's content to all languages defined in a multisite network, and store the translated content (from Google Translate) on the corresponding translation sites.

+And you can set it all up via automation, so that whenever a post is published, it is automatically translated to all languages, and stored in the corresponding sites in the network.

+Check out the [Gato GraphQL with MultilingualPress demos](https://gatographql.com/demos?tag=MultilingualPress) to learn more.

 = How is Gato GraphQL different than WPGraphQL? =